rht-labs/tech-exercise/docs/slides/content/agile-overview.md

 ### Increased Visibility
-The agile approach can lead to increased visibility within projects as deliverables are typically built and tested by real users much sooner than with the traditional approach.
+The agile approach can lead to increased visibility within projects because deliverables are typically built and tested by real users much sooner than with the traditional approach.